Akar1881/Beenama/docs/FAQ.md

 The app offers several sync providers to manage your data, each with different features.
 Here are our recommendations:

 *   **Local Only (Recommended):**
     This option provides the most features, storing all your data directly on your device.
 It's fast, private, and gives you access to all functionalities, including detailed episode tracking.
-You can choose to use the **Beenama Plus** variant of the app to backup local database to Google Drive.
+You can choose to use the **ShowCase Plus** variant of the app to backup local database to Google Drive.

 *   **Local with TMDB (Recommended):**
     This is a great hybrid approach.
 You can use all the local features for detailed tracking while syncing your **watchlist, favourites, ratings, and custom lists** with your TMDB account.